 And yet, that's exactly what most of us do.
 According to Stats Canada, only about 22.5% of Canadians made a contribution in 2016, the most recent year we have numbers for.
 And even those of us who do contribute are a long way from maximizing our benefit.
 Since 1990, Canadians have left more than $700 billion of contribution money on the table — and paid taxes on a lot of that money.

 The government wants its citizens to save money for retirement.
 And to incentivize us, it essentially pay us to save money in an RRSP.
 This isn’t simply because the government cares about us.
 The math is simple: It’s less expensive to give up some tax revenue now than it is to take care of us when we’re old.

 Every year, the contribution limit goes up a bit.
-For the 2017 tax year, a Canadian can contribute up to 18% of his or her income per year, with a maximum of $26,010, to an RRSP.
+For the 2018 tax year, a Canadian can contribute up to 18% of their income per year, with a maximum of $26,230, to an RRSP.
 That money is considered pretax, which means you don’t have to pay income taxes on that portion of your earnings.
 If you make $100,000, for instance, and contribute $18,000 to an RRSP, you only have to pay income tax on $82,000.
 You defer the taxes on that $18,000 now, and, if you invest it wisely, use it to make even more money.